vkgpt11/reactjs/react-interview-qna.md

 ## 9. What are the various types of lifecycle methods in react?
 You can think of React lifecycle methods as the series of events that happen from the birth of a React component to its death.
-They are majorly three types Mount, Update and Unmount.
+They fall in three category Mount, Update and Unmount.

    + **Mounting** – Birth of your component
    + **Update** – Growth of your component